Degrees and Certifications:

 WHERE DO I GO FOR MY SCIENCE CLASS?

 For security reasons, please visit your google classroom for the link.
-In google classroom, go to Classwork and scroll down until you see "Taylor's Google Meet Link."
+In google classroom, go to Stream or Classwork and scroll down until you see "Taylor's Google Meet Link."

 This site serves the ed tech needs of students in Digital Classrooms as well as in the physical classroom using digital tools.
 Please click on the links to access the websites.